mu-arch/ComfyMods/Pinnacle/README.md

 ## Changelog

+### 1.1.0

+  * Added new commands for exporting pins to a file in binary or text format.
+  * Added new command for import pins from a binary file.
+  * Refactored plugin configuration code.

 ### 1.0.3

   * Fixed a bug where the PinEditPanel would not default the Pin.Icon to the last selected one.